henley-regatta/pwrdash/README.md

   - `demosvr.py` is a simplified version of the full server.
 This builds a simple screen image in memory then provides the PNG (for a browser) or RAW (zLib compressed bytestream) for a Pico client.
 Although everything's hardcoded in this (instead of using the JSON) you might find it useful as a "testcard" server if you're more interested in the client side
   - `influxtest.py` is just a test suite I used to build and verify my InfluxQL queries before adding them to the main server script.
+  - `rebuild_container.sh` is a script to try and automate container build.
+The word "...Eh...." springs to mind.